Lyall/GBFRelinkFix/README.md

 | Screenshot |

 ## Credits
+Many thanks to VagrantZero on the WSGF Discord for providing a copy of the game!

 [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) for ASI loading. <br />
 [inipp](https://github.com/mcmtroffaes/inipp) for ini reading. <br />
 [spdlog](https://github.com/gabime/spdlog) for logging. <br />